danthompson95/DANIEL-TK-WD2020-PART1/README.md

 ## Documentation

-This website is built purely in HTML and CSS and follows the design brief given.
+This website is built purely in HTML and SCSS and follows the design brief given.
+It utilises no extra tools apart from importing the text family.

 ### Syntax Choices (CSS)
 Camel case has been used for any ID's